How to Uninstall Default Apps on macOS Sequoia/Sonoma

 csrutil disable

-and press Enter to disable SIP on your Mac. - After that, click Apple > Restart from the menu bar to restart your Mac in normal mode.
+and press Enter to disable SIP on your Mac. - Once done, click Apple > Restart from the menu bar to restart your Mac in normal mode.

-- In the Terminal window, type the command
+- In the Terminal window, type in the command

 sudo uninstall file://

-. - Then drag the app icon into Terminal after the command, and it will automatically add the app path after the command.
+. - Drag the app icon into Terminal after the command, and it will automatically add the app path after the command.

 - Press Enter to uninstall the default system app from your Mac.
 You may be asked to enter your admin password.

 Disabling SIP can potentially harm your system's security and stability.
-It's advised to enable SIP again after you complete the specific tasks.
-To re-enable SIP, you can follow the same steps above to launch Terminal in Recovery Mode, type the command csrutil enable
+That's why we recommend you reenable it after you complete the specific tasks.
+To re-enable SIP, follow the same steps above to launch Terminal in Recovery Mode, type the command csrutil enable

 and press Enter.

-Why Apple Prevent Users from Uninstalling Default Apps on Mac
+Why Does Apple Prevent Users from Uninstalling Default Apps on Mac?

-Apple uses the SIP (System Integrity Protection) technology to prevent users from removing built-in applications on Mac.
-It limits some actions to protect the integrity of macOS.
-The built-in apps are considered a part of the system.
+Built-in applications are considered part of the system.
+Apple uses SIP (System Integrity Protection) technology to prevent users from deleting built-in applications on their Mac to protect the integrity of macOS.

-If you uninstall some Apple default apps from your Mac, it may cause system issues and make your computer work abnormally.
-Still, you may not be able to reinstall those apps after uninstalling them.
+Uninstalling some Apple default apps from your Mac may cause system issues and make your computer work abnormally.
+Still, you won't be able to reinstall those apps after uninstalling them.
 If your Mac crashes after removing a built-in app, you may need to reinstall macOS or reset your Mac to factory settings.
-This may cause data loss.
-Therefore, you should never delete important system apps.
+It's worth noting that this may cause data loss, and you should never delete important system apps.

-If you want to get more free space on your Mac, you have many other ways.
-You don’t need to uninstall preinstalled apps on your Mac.
+If you want to free up more space on your Mac, try other ways than uninstalling preinstalled apps.

 Free Up Space and Uninstall Apps on Mac with BuhoCleaner